mjyb16/DESI_clusters_dumping_ground/README.md

-Lots of old code from the DESI clusters project.
+Lots of old code from the CluMPR DESI clusters project.